buildalpha0131/dsp/lessons/statistics/8-2-sampling_dist.md

 [Think Stats Chapter 8 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2009.html#toc77) (scoring)

+---
+When n = 10, standard error = 0.83 and confidence interval = (1.31, 3.71).
 As sample size increases both standard error and the width of the confidence interval decrease.
+---

 ```
 import numpy as np